przemek83/volbx/README.md

 8) Application should connect to given address and download content of `current` folder.

 **Remarks**:
-- Checksum should be used instead of size of files in correctness checks.
+- Updater is doing correctness checks using file sizes.
+Checksums should be used instead.
-- When I've created VersionChecker I've decided to use simplest solution which I was able to create.
+- When I've created VersionChecker I've decided to use simplest known by me solution.
 I do not know if it is safe and 'proper' enough but it worked for me.
 I'm not web developer ;)
-- Windows needs admin rights (as of ~2012) when executing files having in name strings like "update", "install" or "setup".
+- Windows needs admin rights (as of ~2012) to execute files having in name strings like "update", "install" or "setup".
 I've picked name `VersionChecker` to workaround that problem.
 - On Windows OS updater cannot overwrite file which are being used (as of ~2012).
 There is a special mechanism in place for replacing used/locked files:
     * close Volbx,
     * run updater,
+    * download files,
-    * change not used/blocked binaries/libs,
+    * change not used binaries/libs,
-    * replace automatically used/blocked ones during next run of Volbx.
+    * on next run of Volbx replace automatically used/blocked ones.

 ## Testing
 1) Compile project.